E whakapakari ana i te pūnaha

 Share your views

-Creating a national Code of Integrity for sport and recreation
+Creating a national code of Integrity for sport and recreation

 The code is intended to form the cornerstone of the sector’s integrity system.
-It will be designed to ensure athletes and participants are protected, and will be focussed on harm prevention.
+It will be designed to ensure participants (including athletes) are protected, and will be focussed on harm prevention.
 The code will set clear minimum standards for integrity that are founded on fundamental human rights.
 It is also intended to be a mechanism for holding individuals and organisations to account when they fail to meet those standards.

 Addressing competition manipulation

-Competition manipulation is “an intentional arrangement, act or omission aimed at an improper alteration of the result or the course of a sports competition in order to remove all or part of the unpredictable nature of the sports competition with a view to obtaining an undue benefit for oneself or for others”.
-ISRNZ will work with relevant government agencies to develop a national approach to this and will be responsible for drafting and issuing rules relating to competition manipulation.
+According to the Macolin Convention, manipulation of sports competitions is “an intentional arrangement, act or omission aimed at an improper alteration of the result or the course of a sports competition in order to remove all or part of the unpredictable nature of the sports competition with a view to obtaining an undue benefit for oneself or for others”.
+This could include activities such as court-siding, manipulating classifications, match-fixing, competing as another person, sharing inside information

-To help address competition manipulation, the IWG recommended that Aotearoa New Zealand become a signatory to the Council of European Convention on the Manipulation of Sports Competitions (the Macolin Convention).
-The Convention requests public authorities to co-operate with sports organisations, betting operators and competition organisers to prevent, detect and sanction the manipulation of sports competitions.
+The Macolin Convention requests public authorities to co-operate with sports organisations, betting operators and competition organisers to prevent, detect and sanction the manipulation of sports competitions.
 It proposes a common legal framework for an efficient international cooperation to respond to this global threat.
-Sport NZ is responsible for exploring the impacts of this in Aotearoa New Zealand, via a National Impact Assessment (NIA).
+Sport NZ is responsible for exploring the impacts on Aotearoa New Zealand, via a National Interest Analysis (NIA).